 - Use hand sanitizer throughout your visit to your polling location.

 - Pay attention to and follow all posted instructional signs.
-There should be election-specific infection control guidelines issued by the Centers for Disease Control and Prevention (CDC) in place.

 - Don’t touch your face or face mask with dirty hands.